frictionlessdata/website-old/guides/developer-guide.md

 ### Python

-The Python library is largely "all-in-one":
+The main Python library for working with Data Packages is `datapackage`:

 See <http://github.com/frictionlessdata/datapackage-py>